MatterPool/spv/readme.md

 # SPV.js
-SPV.js is a [bsv2](https://github.com/moneybutton/bsv/) extension that enables you to work with the SPV and SPVTX data structures for providing and validating SPV proofs and services.
+SPV.js is a [bsv2](https://github.com/moneybutton/bsv/) extension that enables you to work with the RAWSPV and SPVTX data structures for providing and validating SPV proofs and services.
 Rather than enforcing a strict deserialised format such as a Javascript object or JSON schema, the user is free to deserialise this structure however they see fit, making it easy to develop additional libraries for other languages and ensure cross-compatability.

 ### Installation
 SPV.js requires the peer dependency of [bsv2](https://github.com/moneybutton/bsv/).
 You must install this dependency yourself in order to make use of SPV.js: